5 Myths About Singleness

 Invite them over to hang out with you and your partner or kids, because they still love to be included.

 Random acts of kindness to show them love and that you care for them goes a long way, especially on a day like Valentine’s day which is right around the corner.

-This is the first post in a two-part series about myths around singleness and marriage.
+This is the first post in a three-part series about myths around singleness and marriage.